-I’ll steer away from as many spoilers as possible, if only to allow you to make better judgements for yourselves.
+I’ll steer away from as many spoilers as possible if only to allow you to make better judgements for yourselves.

-Although there were times where I felt the atmosphere could use more work to create more emotion, overall, the story was extremely emotive.
+Although there were times when I felt the atmosphere could use more work to create more emotion, overall, the story was extremely emotive.
 I found myself connecting more with Rachel (possibly over a similar experience) which allowed me to feel her emotions a lot more.
 That being said, I think all the characters are written in a way that allows the reader to sympathise with them and, to some extent, empathise.

 The ending was wrapped up neatly in a happy ending.
 No surprise there for a romance novel, but it didn’t leave any important questions hanging and made sure to leave the reader with real closure.